Bakers' shops/bakeries and their produce, early 20th century UK

-My grandfather Alfred Curnock took over the bakery premises at 27 Silver Street from James Kilsby in 1898, as is evidenced by the document on the right.
-It enlarges to a legible size on tap/click.
+My grandfather Alfred Curnock took over the bakery premises at 27 Silver Street from James Kilsby in 1898, as is evidenced by the following documents.

-The family was still trading through the 1930s, as shown by the advert on the left, from a late 1930s newsletter from Tanners End Mission, and they continued until the 1950s.
-It too opens to a legible size on tap/click.
+The family was still trading through the 1930s and they continued until the 1950s.

 During this time, they had opened a second shop in Fore Street, Edmonton